soos3d/alphanotes-docs/src/faq.md

 ### Are there any limits to the length of videos and articles that can be processed?

 Yes, there are limits to the length of videos and articles AlphaNotes can process.
-The video transcripts and articles are restricted to a maximum of 9,000 tokens, equating to approximately 40-60 minutes of video content.
+The video transcripts and articles are restricted to a maximum of 30,000 tokens, equating to approximately 2 hours of video content.
 This limitation ensures optimal performance and accuracy in content processing and summarization.

 ### Why is there a length limit?